ctb/twill-legacy/docs/overview.rst

  * :ref:`extensions` -- extension modules that come with twill.

- * :ref:`python-api` -- for Python programmers interested in using twill from Python.
+ * :ref:`python-api` -- for programmers interested in using twill from Python.

- * :ref:`developer` -- for Python developers interested in extending
+ * :ref:`developer` -- for developers interested in extending
    or fixing twill.

  * :ref:`other` -- projects relevant to, or based upon, twill.